stevepurdie/saap-docs/content/for-delivery-engineers/gitops/creating-gitops-structure.md

 This AppProject will be used to sync all the Applications in `Infra Gitops Config` and it will provide visibility of these Applications in ArgoCD UI to customer cluster admins.

 1. Open up your SCM and create any empty repository
 1. Now let's copy the structure that we saw in the [template](https://github.com/stakater/infra-gitops-config.git).
-Add a folder bearing your cluster's name at the root of the repository that you just created.
+Add a folder bearing your cluster's name say `dev` at the root of the repository that you just created.
     > If you plan on using this repository for multiple clusters, add a folder for each cluster.
 1. Inside the folder created in step 2, add two folders; one named `argocd-apps`, and another one named `tenant-operator-config`
     > The `argocd-apps` folder will contain ArgoCD applications that will _watch_ different resources added to the same repository.
 Let's spare ourselves from the details for now.